When to Use Tented Vias in Your PCB Layout

 Is this always the right practice?
 And what are the possible reliability concerns with tented vias?
 These are important questions, especially when reliability concerns get brought up in regard to high aspect ratio vias and stacked microvias.
 In this article, we’ll examine some of these design points surrounding via tenting and when you should avoid using it in your PCB layout.

 When to Use Tented Vias

 The idea behind via tenting is simple: you’re covering any vias in your PCB with solder mask so that any pad/ring on the via hole, and the via barrel itself, are not exposed to the environment.
-The solder mask is placed to provide some measure of protection for the via pad and the plating inside the via barrel.
-If you look at a PCB layout, you can spot tented vias just by looking at your solder mask layer; the same applies to the Gerber file for that solder mask layer.
+The solder resist is placed to provide some measure of protection for the via pad and the plating inside the via barrel.
+If you look at a PCB layout, you can spot tented vias just by looking at your solder stop mask layer; the same applies to the Gerber file for that solder mask layer.

 Tenting of vias is sometimes seen as a DFA requirement, as well as a reliability requirement.
 Some of the stated benefits and drawbacks of via tenting include:

 - Tenting prevents exposure to environmental factors that reduce device lifetime, such as noxious chemicals or humidity.